 Key Components of a Great Blog Post

-Well-written and formatted text - The body of your post should be well-written and formatted in a way that makes it easy to read.
+- Well-written and formatted text – The body of your post should be well-written and formatted in a way that makes it easy to read.
 Consider using header tags and bullet points to break up the content into sections.
-Ask a coworker or a friend to review the post before you publish.
+Ask a coworker or a friend to review the post before you publish it.

-Links - Include in-text links to relevant content, thus helping readers dig deeper into the resources they are most interested in.
+- Links – Include text links to relevant content, thus helping readers dig deeper into the resources they are most interested in.
 Your links can, naturally, point to your own internal pages and landing pages to help you generate more leads from your content.

-Call-to-Action (CTA) - Each and every blog post you publish should include a relevant call-to-action in the article to help boost lead generation.
-More on that next….
+- Call-to-Action (CTA) – Each and every blog post you publish should include a relevant call-to-action in the article to help boost lead generation.

 Generating Leads with Blogging